manexagirrezabal/erato/testing_directory/readme.md

+### Reminder (MANEX)
+When creating the GPT2 based LM for fluency detection, remove newlines.
+If we leave the newlines, I think the model will not learn the poetic fluency per se, but it will learn that if there are a number of new lines, that is poetry.
+Therefore, we should remove new lines.

 ### Semantic model evaluation

 I tested three different models for computing the similarity between the topics and the poems themselves: